franciscoxavier04/pm-BIM/docs/system-admin-guide/manage-work-packages/automatic-subjects/README.md

-# Admin Guide: Configuring Automatic Subjects
+# Configuring automatic subjects

 This guide explains how administrators configure **automatic subject patterns** for work packages in OpenProject.
-Subject patterns combine static text with dynamic attributes—such as dates, author names, or custom fields—to automatically generate consistent and informative work package titles.
+Subject patterns combine static text with dynamic attributes - such as dates, author names, or custom fields - to automatically generate consistent and informative work package titles.

 Automatic subject patterns help teams quickly identify tasks, reduce manual errors, and standardize naming conventions across your projects.

----

-## 1. How Subject Patterns Work
+## 1. How subject patterns work

 A subject pattern includes a combination of: